Actifio/AGMPowerCLI/UsageExamples.md

 ## Compute Engine Cloud Credentials

 Cloud Credentials point to stored credentials for the Service Account that is used to create Compute Engine instance backups and then use them.

+Changes with release 11.0.2 and higher

+* If your Appliances were installed with version 11.0.2 of higher then you each appliance has an auto-created cloud credential that does not need JSON keys.
+This means there is no need to ever run the ```New-AGMCredential``` function.
+Simply use the default credential and add the relevant service account to the relevant projects with the ```Backup and DR Compure Engine Operator``` role.
+* If your Appliances were installed version 11.0.1 or lower and have been upgraded to 11.0.2 or higher, then follow the procedure [here](https://cloud.google.com/backup-disaster-recovery/docs/configuration/create-cloud-credentials#replace_a_json_key_cloud_credential_with_an_appliance_service_account_credential) to covert to a *JSON-less* cloud credential.

 ### Listing Cloud Credentials